 After the jury is selected, both the prosecution and the defense make their opening statements.
 Generally, the plaintiff or supposed victim’s lawyer starts because they have the burden of proof in the case.

 After the opening statements, the next step is the injury attorney (chosen by the plaintiff) presenting the plaintiff’s case.
 The attorney calls witnesses who can testify to back up the evidence that is presented.
-Some of these are actual witnesses to the accident itself, but their doctor may also be present as a witness to testify about the injuries the plaintiff has suffered, any ongoing medical treatment they may require and their prognosis for full recovery.
+Some of these are actual witnesses to the accident itself, but their doctor may also be present as a witness to testify about the injuries the plaintiff has suffered, any ongoing medical treatment they may require and their prognosis for a full recovery.

 After the plaintiff’s attorney has presented any relevant evidence, the defense has its opportunity to present their own.
 The same formula applies, with witnesses being called to testify but the ones who support the defendant’s side.